-1 Part 1: Introduces you to the foundations of the degree, with a strong focus on fundamental science modules such as physiology, chemistry and microbiology, but also quantitative skills, an introduction to food science and awareness of the food chain and food industry.
+Part 1: Introduces you to the foundations of the degree, with a strong focus on fundamental science modules such as physiology, chemistry, psychology and microbiology, but also quantitative skills, an introduction to food science and awareness of the food chain and food industry.
 The modules in Part 1 ensure that students have sufficient knowledge to underpin their later studies.
-Part 2: Provides you with different aspects of food sciences, in particular food composition, processing, food microbiology and food quality.
-Moreover, an introduction to human nutrition will provide a better understanding of the link between food science, nutrition and health.
-The placement year normally takes place between Parts 2 and 3 of this degree programme.
+Part 2: Provides you with the fundamental understanding of nutrition and food science.
+This includes a wide range of topic such as food composition and processing methods, food microbiology and fundamental nutrition, as well as links between nutrition and health both on an individual and societal level.
+In practicals, students learn to acquire key skills to apply their knowledge.
+Placement/Study The placement year normally takes place between Parts 2 and 3 of this degree programme.
 It is an opportunity for students to apply their skills in a 'real-world' environment and gain invaluable experiences.
 Part 3: Gives you the opportunity to apply your knowledge to the development of a new food product and your research project (dissertation).
-You will also be able to deepen your knowledge and understanding of food chemistry, quality and safety.
+You will also be able to deepen your knowledge and understanding of nutrition and its relationship with health.